 - a.
-The method for voting in the Election Process shall be through online voting through each students account on MyAlgomaU. - b.
+The method for voting in the Election Process shall be through online voting through each student's account on MyAlgomaU. - b.
 The names of candidates for each Executive and Director candidate will appear alphabetically on the ballot. - c.
-If polling stations are required, Polling stations on each voting day a minimum of (1) laptop shall be equipped with minimum one (1) laptop be available for voters.
+If polling stations are required, on each voting day a minimum of (1) laptop shall be available for voters. - d.

-- d.
 Valid Student Identification from members is required for voting.
 The CRO must request for student identification before allowing an individual to cast their vote at the polling station.
 If any student fails to present student identification, the CRO must ask the individual to verify themselves with Government Issued Identification. - e.
 Those with special needs shall be instructed to contact the CRO who will ensure the appropriate voting accommodations are made. - f.
 CRO or polling clerks must ensure that each voter has logged out before proceeding to the next voter.